Tony Sanchez (baseball)

-Jorge Anthony Sanchez (born May 20, 1988) is an American former Major League Baseball (MLB) catcher who played for the Pittsburgh Pirates and Atlanta Braves between 2013 and 2017.
+Jorge Anthony Sanchez (born May 20, 1988) is an American former professional baseball catcher.
+He played in Major League Baseball (MLB) from 2013 to 2017 for the Pittsburgh Pirates and Atlanta Braves.

 Early career

 High school

 A native of Miami, Florida, Sanchez was a three-time All-Dade County selection at Miami Killian Senior High School.
 He was team captain in 2005 and 2006, and led his team in every offensive category in 2006.
 Killian advanced to the Florida state finals in 2004 and 2005.

 College

 Sanchez has established himself as one of the most prolific hitters in Boston College Eagles baseball history.
 He ranks fifth all-time in home runs with 24 and runs batted in (RBI) with 124, sixth in hits with 202 and eighth in runs with 125.

 In 2008, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox and was named a league all-star.

 In 2009, Sanchez ranked eighth in the Atlantic Coast Conference (ACC) in runs (63), ninth in home runs (14), tenth in doubles (19) and slugging percentage (.614), twelfth in total bases (140), 16th in batting (.346) and 17th in hits (79) and on-base percentage (.443).
 He has also thrown out the most runners in the conference this season, catching opponents stealing 19 times.
 His 63 runs this season are a Boston College single-season record breaking the previous record of 60 runs held by Steve Langone and Sean McGowan which has held since 1999.
 His 14 home runs are the third-most in a single season and his 79 hits are fourth.

 Sanchez is one of three finalists for the 2009 Johnny Bench Award, presented to the nation's top collegiate catcher as well as being named to the 2009 Louisville Slugger All-America Third Team and tabbed as one of 30 semifinalists for the Golden Spikes Award, presented to the nation's premier amateur baseball player.
 He was also the first player from Boston College to be voted to the All-ACC First Team.
 He also played for the Battle Creek Bombers of the Northwoods League.